rmrmg/networkExpansion/README.md

  -s   file with substrates

- -g   number of synthetic generation to run
+ -g   number of synthetic generations to run

- -o   output file, product of reactions together with number of generation with be stored in this file
+ -o   output file, product of reactions together with number of generations with be stored in this file

  -v  verbose, print additional info to standard output